mattfeltonma/azure-managed-identity-micro-hack/README.md

 ![lab image](images/successful-function.png)

 ## Conclusion
 In this micro-hack you created an user-assigned managed identity (UMI), created a custom RBAC role and assigned it to the UMI, and you associated the UMI to the Azure Function.
-Congratulations!

 ![lab image](images/flow-demo-diagram.svg)